AUTOMATIC1111/stable-diffusion-webui/DIFFUSERS.md

   does it support loading multiple loras? i don't see any notes on that in docs also, lora strength is specified using `cross_attention_kwargs={"scale": x}` during pipeline execution
   which means if there are multiple loras, they all have the same strength?
+- any plans to support more complex loras? from limited testing
+  it seems only basic loras are working while lycoris/locon are not
 - **deepfloyd** failures:
   > /home/disty/Apps/automatic/venv/lib/python3.10/site-packages/diffusers/configuration_utils.py:138 in __getattr__
   > AttributeError: 'DDPMScheduler' object has no attribute 'name